orblivion/offline-cryptoparty/crypto_before.md

 ### Why not just download the actual software now?

 You should feel free to do so.
-However, again, not everybody may get around to following these instructions.
-It would be nice to be able to still get them set up quickly with software on hand despite a bad or nonexistent connection.
+However, again, not everybody may get around to following these instructions before the event.
+If there are enough guardians who grab the information here, the stragglers can still arguably feel safe installing software given to them.

 ### Should I be trusting something over the open Internet anyway?